Yasmani Grandal Player Props: White Sox vs. Twins

-Yasmani Grandal -- with an on-base percentage of .270 in his past 10 games, 53 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Minnesota Twins, with Joe Ryan on the mound, on May 2 at 7:10 PM ET.
+On Wednesday, Yasmani Grandal (batting .161 in his past 10 games) and the Chicago White Sox play the Minnesota Twins, whose starting pitcher will be Louie Varland.
+First pitch is at 7:10 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Rays.
+He had a hitless showing in his previous game (0-for-2) against the Twins.

 Yasmani Grandal Game Info & Props vs. the Twins